-Definition: What is the Customer Effort Score (CES)?
+Definition: What is the Customer Effort Score (CES)

 The Customer Effort Score (CES) is a method for measuring the degree of interaction friendliness as well as the service orientation of a company at the contact points between products, brands, services and the customers of a company.
-The Customer Effort Score (CES) is collected by means of customer surveys, mostly in the context of touchpoint surveys, with the objective of promoting customer loyalty and customer satisfaction by reducing customer efforts at the contact points between customers and the company.
+The Customer Effort Score (CES) is collected by means of customer surveys, mostly in the context of touchpoint surveys, with the aim of promoting customer loyalty and customer satisfaction by reducing customer efforts at the contact points between customers and the company.

-Survey after each customer interaction
+CES survey after every customer interaction

-The ordering process was quick and smooth…
+The ordering process went quickly and smoothly

-▢ rather not true
+▢ rather does not apply

-▢ Does not apply
+▢ does not apply

-▢ does not apply at all
+▢ not correct at all

 The questions for determining the Customer Effort Score can be very different.
 The following example shows a question with 10 characteristic values.

-Gathering feedback to determine the CES is thus done in a standardised way by means of single-choice questions, but can also be done in combination with a free-text assessment.
+Obtaining feedback to determine the CES is thus done in a standardised way by means of a single-choice question, but can also be done in combination with a free-text assessment.
 QuestionPro offers a function for this, the "Dynamic Comment Box", which is only shown when customers click on an answer option, in the following example a negative answer option.
 After the box has been activated by clicking on a negative answer option, customers can write text comments here and describe exactly what they disliked.
 The free text comments can then be qualitatively evaluated.